You have no items in your shopping cart.

 1. I don’t think I’ve noticed any cumulative results in the form of reduction of lines or lightened brown spots.

 2. I have always occasionally gotten redness around my chin area.
 This is unrelated to using the Riiviva, but when I do have a flare up, I absolutely avoid using the device in that area.
 I think if you have any sensitivities you need to be very cautious.

-3. Just putting this out there – I think my skin gets similar results (although definitely more short-lived) when I use the Royal Nectar Face Mask with bee venom ($65 in the shop).
+3. Just putting this out there – I think my skin gets similar results (although definitely more short-lived) when I use the Royal Nectar Face Mask with bee venom ($68).

 I should also note that I tried using one of the coarser tips on the back of one of my arms where I have small bumps, Keratosis Pilaris (Riiviva actually makes a tip that’s specifically designed for this area).
 At first I thought it was helping, but after a few weeks I didn’t see much of difference between the two arms.
 I also got lazy and wasn’t so consistent with the usage.